Publishing News About MSU

 Media announcements of administrative appointments at a dean's level or higher generally will be handled by the News Service staff and distributed to relevant news media.

-The News Service will, upon request, write a retirement story on a faculty or staff member if they have worked at MSU 35 years or more.
+Upon request and contingent on writing staff availability, the News Service will produce a retirement story on a faculty or staff member if they have worked at MSU 35 years or more.
 Requests must be approved by appropriate members of university administration and the human resources office, and stories will only be written with the cooperation of the retiree.
-This process also depends upon News Service staff availability.

 The News Service recognizes the valuable contributions donors provide to advance MSU and works in partnership with the MSU Alumni Foundation when acknowledging donations in the media.
 In general, donations to the university may be recognized in the following ways: